The old man had betrayed me. That hurt.

 "Indeed I am not.
 I am Jaffar, your new master!"

 "I uh, I'm not such a fan of the word master you know.
-I really like... collaborator.
+I prefer... co-conspirator.
 Compadre.
-Collaborator in the whole wishing endeavour.
+Collaborator in the grand act of wishing.
 Whaddaya say?"

 "I say cease your chattering.
 You will do as I command."